 - How reducing the price of electricity could enable novel business models.

-We will explore these focus areas with literature reviews, further stakeholder engagement, and user testing.
+We explored these focus areas with literature reviews, further stakeholder engagement and user testing with consumers.